rendable/rafbradeys-miscrit-auto-farm-bot-py-tweaked/README.md

 ## Miscrits Auto Bot

-A simple GUI bot for Miscrits that helps you grind EXP by auto-attacking enemies and capturing rare Miscrits using image recognition—no manual clicking needed.
+A simple bot for Miscrits that helps you grind EXP by auto-attacking enemies and capturing rare Miscrits using image recognition.

 ---

 ### ⚠️ Warning